krytonx85/k8sntnxautosetup/README.md

-# Kubespray Deployment on Nutanix
+# Quick K8s deployer on Nutanix cluster via Kubespray

 This is a small project which aims to quckly setup a production grade kubernetes cluster on Nutanix Prism Element using ansible and install addons like Nutanix CSI 2.0 ,istio and nginx ingress.
 This is just for testing/poc purposes and in now way related supported by Nutanix .